ChadFarrow/BlazeBot/README.md

 # Blaze Bot 🔥

-A Nostr bot that posts "Blaze it" every hour, naming a place in the world where it's currently 4:20 PM.
+A Nostr bot that posts "Blaze it" every hour, naming places in the world where it's currently 4:20 AM and 4:20 PM.

 ## Features

 - Posts every hour to Nostr
-- Finds cities where it's currently 4:20 PM (16:20)
+- Finds cities where it's currently 4:20 AM or 4:20 PM
+- Shows both morning and evening 4:20 times in each post
 - Includes major cities from all time zones worldwide
 - Uses multiple Nostr relays for reliability
 - Test mode for development